Neal Ford |

 The No Fluff, Just Stuff Symposium Series is a traveling conference series for software developers visiting 27 cities a year.
 No Fluff has put on over 75 symposia throughout the U.S. and Canada, with more than 12,000 attendees so far.
 Its success has been a result of focusing on high quality technical presentations, great speakers, and no marketing hype.
 Now this world-class material is available to you in print for the first time.

-Web Testing with Selenium by Neal Ford
+Compiled by Neal Ford

 Take 13 of the world's best trainers and speakers and ask them to write a chapter on something they care passionately about.
 The result?
 A book on software development unlike any other.
 Fifteen chapters covering the range of modern software development topics, from Domain-Specific Languages through Aspect-Oriented CSS to learning from the past.